A Guide To Trials

 Trials motorcycles are purpose built to be light and go anywhere.
 In order to achieve this, the gearing is low and therefore a big engine size is not always beautiful.
 A modern 250cc trials bike is ample for most adult riders and you are unlikely to need a bigger size.

-Fortunately most are this size or less and usually two-stroke, although most manufacturers are now switching back to four-stroke.
+Fortunately most are this size or less and usually two-stroke, although some are four-stroke or even electric.
 The choice of bike will depend mainly on the size of your wallet.
 You can pay as little as £1500 or as much as £12,000 for the latest model, but all will carry you around.
 Whichever you choose it will be fun, though you should expect to get through a few levers etc. when you drop the bike!

 Getting To the Trial